Executive Peer Global Events

 " EXTREMELY USEFUL TO BE INFORMED OF THE CURRENT SITUATION IN EUROPEAN ENERGY MARKETS, THE RETURN ON CAPITAL INVESTMENTS, ELECTRICITY PRICING STRUCTURE AND MARKET DESIGN. "

-Head of Financial Planning, Council for Organizing Efficient System of Trading at Wholesale and Retail Electricity and Capacity Market - Russian Federation
+Head of Financial Planning, Council for Organizing Efficient System of Trading at Wholesale and Retail Electricity and Capacity Market | Inter RAO

 1500+